dropthemasquerade/dropthemasquerade.github.io/README.md

 Wrapper developed in Python to run this application along with other applications Ported the application from Linux to Windows

-### Environment: C , Python, Linux, Windows, CVS, gdb
+Environment: C , Python, Linux, Windows, CVS, gdb

-## Confidential
+Python

-QPI Quick Path Interconnect is a point-to-point processor interconnect developed by Intel replacing the shared FSB technology.
+> QPI Quick Path Interconnect is a point-to-point processor interconnect developed by Intel replacing the shared FSB technology.
 It is a five layer architecture.
 The physical layer is the lowest level which has the actual wiring to connect to the other peer agents.
 The task involved in checking out the various flows in physical layer initialization, functionalities and error handling.

-## Responsibilities:
+### Responsibilities:

-Individual contributor in understanding the QPI physical layer spec and developing the test algorithms using the processor hooks and get them reviewed
+> Individual contributor in understanding the QPI physical layer spec and developing the test algorithms using the processor hooks and get them reviewed
 Implementation of the test algorithms in focused tool with self-checking methodology Sanitization of the test by running in RTL, previous generation processors Execution of the tests on the silicon and finding the bugs in the physical layer functionality